 Fund Expenses.
 The Fund is responsible for its own operating expenses.
-Pursuant to an Operating Expenses Limitation Agreement between the Adviser and the Trust, on behalf of the Fund, the Adviser has agreed to waive its management fees and pay Fund expenses, as specified in the Prospectus.
-Fees waived and expenses paid by the Adviser may be recouped by the Adviser for a period of thirty-six months following the date on which such waiver and expense payment occurred, and the expense limit in effect at the time of the recoupment.
-The Operating Expenses Limitation Agreement is indefinite in term, but cannot be terminated through at least November 27, 2018.
+Pursuant to an Operating Expenses Limitation Agreement between the Adviser and the Trust, on behalf of the Fund, the Adviser has agreed to reduce its management fees and reimburse the Fund for its operating expenses, as specified in the Prospectus.
+The Operating Expenses Limitation Agreement is indefinite, but cannot be terminated through at least November 27, 2017.
 Thereafter, the agreement may be terminated at any time upon 60 days' written notice by the Trust's Board or the Adviser, with the consent of the Board.
+Management fees reduced and operating expenses reimbursed by the Adviser may be recouped by the Adviser for a period of three fiscal years following the fiscal year during which such reduction and reimbursement was made, if such recoupment can be achieved without exceeding the expense limit in effect at the time the reduction and reimbursement occurred and at the time fees/expenses are being recouped.